jkingok/rwe-pwa/README.md

 Therefore we'll be using `localStorage` for now, but we will need an import-export backup scheme, possibly via QR code.

+I have started by following the *Basic Svelte* and *Basic SvelteKit* tutorials and attempting to follow along with *Typescript*.
+Therefore I have a basic **typed** in-memory data store with defaults.

 ## Data Model